 "There were a couple of problems with that, however.
 First of all, Moolah first won the belt in 1956, and she didn’t like losing it.
 Second, Evelyn wasn’t one of Moolah’s girls- she was considered independent.

-"It was rare enough she was getting in the ring she didn’t control, and now I was asking her to drop that belt to that person!
+"It was rare enough she was getting in the ring with someone she didn’t control, and now I was asking her to drop her belt to that person!
 Moolah had a lot of trust in me, though, so when I asked her if we could do a title switch, she agreed."

 Evelyn Stevens won the title on October 8th, 1978, but had it for only two days.
 Nonetheless, she is one of the few women able to boast of pinning the Fabulous Moolah cleanly and holding her championship title.